Bookports/Bookports/doc/IDEAS.md

 Staff can use for shelving, stocking books.
 Handheld device for library operations.

-Library patrons can also use - to check out books, share book details with friends, or save on a 'wishlist' for later borrowing.
+Library patrons can also use the app to check out books, share book details with friends, or save on a 'wishlist' for later borrowing.

 ## Topology